PrairieLearn/PrairieLearn/docs/assessment.md

     {
         "title": "Easy questions",
         "questions": [
-            {"id": "anEasyQ", "points": [10, 5, 3, 1, 0.5, 0.25]},
+            {"comments": "These are new questions created for this exam"}, {"id": "anEasyQ", "points": [10, 5, 3, 1, 0.5, 0.25]},
             {"id": "aSlightlyHarderQ", "points": [10, 9, 7, 5]}
         ]